 Scope and Importance of Nutrition Research

 Diet and alimentation are paramount factors in the promotion and maintenance of good health throughout the entire life course.
 Some 57% of the 10.9 million deaths each year among children aged less than five years in the developing world are associated with malnutrition.
-Iodine deficiency is the greatest single preventable cause of encephalon damage and noetic retardation ecumenical, and is estimated to affect more than 700 million people, most of them located in the less developed countries.
-Over 2300 million people have iron deficiency anaemia.
+Iodine deficiency is the greatest single preventable cause of encephalon damage and noetic retardation ecumenical and is estimated to affect more than 700 million people, most of them located in the less developed countries.
+Over 2300 million people have iron deficiency anemia.
 Vitamin A deficiency remains the single greatest preventable cause of needless childhood visual impairment and incremented risk of premature childhood mortality from infectious diseases, with 189 million children under five years of age suffering from subclinical deficiency.

 As there is elevate in the number of deaths due to diseases cognate to alimentation, it is essential to curb its elevate and ascertain good health.
 It is essential to follow opportune pabulum affluent diet in order to maintain good health.
-The keys to good alimentation are balance, variety and mitigation.
+The keys to good alimentation are a balance, variety, and mitigation.
 To stay salubrious, your body needs the right balance of carbohydrates, fats, and protein — the three main components of pabulum.
 Pabulum research contributes to the amendment of public health through quality research and a better understanding of the science involved in pabulum and dietetics.
 The major areas of research include Diet and Cancer, Public Health Alimentation, Dietary Bioactive Components, Nutrient-Gene Interactions.
-Conference Series Cordially invites all clinical nutritionists, registered dieticians, and other health-care professionals, researchers, scientists and students working in the field across the globe to participate in the Conference on Obesity & Nutrition, where all the recent advancement and researches in the field of Obesity & Nutrition will be discussed under a single roof.
+Conference Series Cordially invites all clinical nutritionists, registered dieticians, and other health-care professionals, researchers, scientists, and students working in the field across the globe to participate in the Conference on Obesity & Nutrition, where all the recent advancement and researches in the field of Obesity & Nutrition will be discussed under a single roof.

 Market Value on Nutrition Research

-Statistics of Dieticians, Researchers and Academicians working on Nutrition Research
+Statistics of Dieticians, Researchers, and Academicians working on Nutrition Research